Current trends and future directions in event-based control: Fundamental limitations for rate-limited channels

-We restrict ourselves again to the linear setup with $f(x,\hat{u}) = Ax+B\hat{u}$ in \eqref{eq_plant}.
+We restrict ourselves to the linear setup with $f(x,\hat{u}) = Ax+B\hat{u}$ in \eqref{eq_plant}, with $\abs{x(0)}_2<L$ for some known constant $L>0$.
 Different from the standard setup presented in Section~\ref{sec_sub_setup}, the coding between sensors and actuators needs to be considered for the controller.
 We thus assume that the controller is attached to the actuators of the plant and has the form $\hat{u} = \kappa(\hat{x})$.
 Here, $\hat{x}$ is a reconstruction of the plant state that depends on information that has been received over the channel.
-How $\hat{x}$ is reconstructed depends on the specific scheme for encoding that is used.
-We denote by $b_c(t)$ the number of bits received over the channel up to time $t$.
-The information access rate can then be defined as
+How $\hat{x}$ is reconstructed depends on the specific coding scheme that is used.

+In line with \cite{Khojasteh2016}, we distinguish between information access rate and information transmission rate for the presented data rate results.
+The \emph{information access rate} (IAR) determines the data rate at which the controller receives information from the plant.
+We denote by $b_c(t)$ the amount of information in bits received from the plant (and hence accessed) by the controller up to time $t$.
+The information access rate can be defined as

+In turn, the \emph{information transmission rate} (ITR) refers to the average data payload per time interval sent by the sensor over the channel.
+Let $b_s(t)$ denote the number of bits in the data payload transmitted over the channel up to time $t$.
+Then, the ITR can be defined as